toopher/toopher-python/README-Iframe.md

 <iframe id="toopher_iframe" src="{{IFRAME_REQUEST_URL}}" toopher_postback="{{POSTBACK_URL}}" style="display:inline-block; height:300px; width:100%;"></iframe>
 ```

-There is no difference in the markup required for a Pairing vs. an Authentication iframe request (the generated URI embeds all relevant information).
+There is no difference in the markup required for a Pairing vs. an Authentication iframe request (the generated URL embeds all relevant information).

 # Examples

-#### Generating an Authentication iframe URI
+#### Generating an Authentication iframe URL
 Every Toopher Authentication session should include a unique `request_token` - a randomized string that is included in the signed request to the Toopher API and returned in the signed response from the Toopher `<iframe>`.
 To guard against potential replay attacks, your code should validate that the returned `request_token` is the same one used to create the request.

 Creating a random request token and storing it in the server-side session using Django: